marco-souza/resume/RESUME.md

 ### Tech Lead & Software Engineer, [Paradigm](https://paradigm.co)
 > 2.4y – Singapore - remote from Brazil

-- Tech Lead of the Applications team
+- Tech Lead of the Applications team, responsible for maintaining our web apps, mobile apps, and internal ops platform
 - Develop the desktop app using Electron, React, and TypeScript.
 - Create some public and private APIs using Python, Django, Flask, and Golang.
 - Work with the infra team to build and improve our QA tests & CI/CD pipelines